 The BCTA represents large and small carriers in the drayage sector, serving terminals at Canada's largest port.
 The drayage sector moves approximately 1.5 million TEU annually for terminals operating at the various locations of Vancouver Fraser Port Authority, serving customers in one of North America's most congested cities.

-Joe Gasperov is vice president of the International Longshore and Warehouse Union, Local 63, in Los Angeles.
-Gasperov started working on the docks over 30 years ago and has been a member of Local 63 for 29 years.
-He has held various positions within the union during this time and most recently was president of the local and sat as a member of the negotiating committee during the 2014 contract negotiations.
+Joe Gasperov is currently the president of the International Longshore and Warehouse Union, Local 63, representing the marine clerks in the Ports of Los Angeles and Long Beach, California.
+Gasperov started working on the docks more than 34 years ago and has been a member of ILWU Local 63 for the past 30 years.
+During this time, he has held various positions within the union including president, vice president, secretary/business agent, and convention/caucus delegate.

-Gasperov has also been a part of the coast technology committee since its inception in 2002 and has been instrumental in securing work for the ILWU as it relates to the implementation of technology at West Coast terminals.
+In 2014, Gasperov was elected to serve on the ILWU coast negotiating committee for the 2014 contract bargaining.
+He has been an integral part of the coast technology committee since its inception in 2002 and has been closely involved with the implementation of technology at West Coast terminals.

 As co‐founder, president and CEO, Ken Kellaway is responsible for the overall leadership, vision, strategy, growth and development of RoadOne IntermodaLogistics.
 Ken was also one of the founders of RoadLink , the largest provider of intermodal trucking and workforce solutions in the U.S. from 2000‐12.